Course Content

 • About 1.4 billion people (more than any country except China).

-• 28 states and 8 union territories.
+• 28 states and 8 union territories, each with its own capital, language, and culture.

-• HinduismIslamChristianitySikhismBuddhism, and Jainism live together.
+• A mix of religion: HinduismIslamChristianitySikhismBuddhism, and Jainism live together in peace.

 India is famous for:

-• Beautiful temples, mountains, and rivers.
+• Beautiful temples, forts, palaces, mountains, and rivers.

 Main Regions of India